bcharlier/HMMA238/Windows/Debbug path conda windows.md

 ### Step 3 : Check if it works

-Try to lunch in VsCode the file test_python.py (located in the git repository HMMA238 (Courses-IDE))
+Try to launch in VsCode the file test_python.py (located in the git repository HMMA238 (Courses-IDE))